Space Invaders Extreme: Reception

-Sequel
+Legacy

 Space Invaders Extreme 2 was released in Japan on 26 March 2009, 2 October 2009 in Europe and on 20 October 2009 in North America.
 There is a large amount of new content, such as new stages, boss formations, time attack mode and a 'bingo' system.
 The announcer voice was changed to an enthusiastic male voice, which sounds like a game show announcer.

 Also, in Japan, a mini version was released to DSiWare called Space Invaders Extreme Z, which has no multiplayer or online WiFi rankings.